Graduate Research Programme

 Before the end of their second year, students will, in consultation with their thesis adviser, select a thesis committee, composed of four members, with at least three Division faculty members.
 The thesis adviser is the committee chair.
 An external committee member from outside NTU is required.

 The student must submit their thesis to the thesis committee at least one month in advance of the thesis defense.
 The thesis defense consists of a public presentation (45-50 minutes), with questions from the audience.
 Following the public presentation, the student will meet for private discussion with the thesis committee.
 In exceptional circumstances, an external committee chair may be appointed by the HOD.

 Revisions requested by the committee must be completed and submitted to the committee chair for final approval.
 If the student fails the thesis examination, subject to the recommendation of the thesis committee and the Academic Committee and the approval of the Division Head, the student may undergo another examination within six months.

-Thesis committee definition: A minimum of 4 faculty members, with at least three faculty from DES.
+Thesis committee definition: A minimum of 4 faculty members, with at least three faculty from ASE.
 The thesis adviser serves as committee chair for general advising, evaluation of the thesis, and thesis exam.
 An committee member from outside NTU is required.
 Continuation/Termination of Candidacy

 The Division faculty (as a committee of the whole) can decide whether the student’s candidacy should continue or cease on the basis of the annual progress reports, as well as the assessments and recommendation of the student’s advisor(s).